 I was born in 1985, smack dab in the middle of one of the biggest crises the Scotch whisky industry has ever seen.
-So when it comes to finding decent whisky from my birth year, I’m shit out of luck.
-Thankfully I’m not the sentimental type, and I’ll happily settle for good whisky from any other year.
+When it comes to finding decent whisky from my birth year, I’m shit out of luck.
+But I’m not the sentimental type, and I’ll happily settle for good whisky from any other year.

 Why I write

-Whisky is my main identifier.
-The other one is that I write.
-I am the proud owner of a bachelor’s degree in Journalism, so when it came to finding an outlet for my whisky obsession, starting a blog was an obvious choice.
+Whisky is just one of my identifiers.
+Another is my background in writing.
+I am the proud owner of a bachelor’s degree in Journalism, so when it came to finding an outlet for my whisky obsession, starting this blog was an obvious choice.
 That’s how Words of Whisky came about in 2013.
-My background in journalism means that I value journalistic principles, like objectivity, impartiality and independence, and apply them to my blog.
+My background in journalism means that I value journalistic principles, such as objectivity, impartiality and independence, and apply them to this website.

 Credentials

-Writing is not just something that I do for fun on Words of Whisky, it’s also my profession.
-I write for Whisky Passion, the most influential whisky magazine in The Netherlands, and Scotchwhisky.com.
-Then there’s outlets like Distiller.com, for which I write expert tasting notes and insightful articles.
-I’ve also contributed to Whisky Magazine, Irish Whiskey Magazine and Gin Magazine, among others.
+Writing is not just a pastime for me.
+It’s my profession.
+I write for Whisky Passion, the largest whisky magazine in The Netherlands.
+Then there are outlets like Distiller.com, for which I’ve written expert tasting notes and insightful articles.
+I’ve contributed to Whisky Magazine, Irish Whiskey Magazine, Scotchwhisky.com and Gin Magazine, among others.
+Also, I’ve collaborated on David Stirk’s seminal book Independent Scotch, The History of Independent Bottlers.

-In the past few years I worked my way through several intensive spirit courses.
+Over the years I’ve visited countless distilleries all over Europe and the world.
+I’ve also interviewed many prominent industry figures, each of whom had fascinating lessons to impart.
+I worked my way through several spirit courses.
 I am an accredited liquorist, the highest such title for a spirits expert in The Netherlands.
 During this course I expanded my knowledge on a whole range of spirits, from Cognac and Armagnac, to Grappa, Calvados, and Genever, as well as a slew of others.
-The course concluded with a blind tasting exam, in which I had to identify twelve different spirits.
+The course concluded with a blind tasting exam.

-I’m also a judge for the World Drinks Awards.
+Finally, I’m a judge for the World Drinks Awards and Icons of Whisky.

 Tasting notes are a big part of Words of Whisky.
-I’m stating the obvious here, but they are very personal.
+These are very personal.
 Don’t go out and buy something just because I say it is good.
-And if you do so anyway, don’t come crying when the whisky doesn’t fit your preference.
+However, you might over time learn where our preferences overlap.

-Because tasting notes are such a personal affair, not everybody likes to give ratings to whisky, but I use the 100 point rating scale (converted to a 10 point scale with a single decimal).
-It is not without it faults, but I am a fan.
-The value of the 100 point rating scale is perfectly explained by Angus MacRaild in this blog post on whiskysponge.
+As tasting notes are such a personal affair, not everybody likes rating whiskies.
+I’m not one of those people.
+I use a version of the well-known 100-point rating scale (although converted to a 10-point scale with a single decimal).
+It is not without its faults, but I am a fan.
+The value of the 100-point rating scale is perfectly explained by Angus MacRaild and Serge Valentin on Whiskyfun.com.
 Here’s how to interpret my scores:

 9.6 to 10.0: Legendary.
 I’ve never given a score this high.